blitz-js/blitz/packages/generator/templates/app/README.md

 ## Commands

-Blitz comes with a powerful CLI that is meant to help you on all sort of tasks, guiding you towards our best practices.
+Blitz comes with a powerful CLI that is designed to make development easy and fast.
+You can install it with `npm i -g blitz`

 ```
   blitz [COMMAND]